 We agree with the recommendation that CNI therapy should be used in patients with steroid resistant FSGS.
 This recommendation is based on two randomised controlled trials and observational studies.
-Ponticelli et al randomised 45 adults and children with steroid resistant FSGS or MCD to supportive therapy or Cyclosporine (56).
+Ponticelli et al randomised 45 adults and children with steroid resistant FSGS or MCD to supportive therapy or Cyclosporine (54).
 Complete or partial response was significantly higher in the Cyclosporine group.
 In a second trial 49 adults with steroid resistant FSGS were randomised to low dose steroid therapy and Cyclosporine or placebo.
-The rate of complete or partial remission was significantly higher in the Cyclosporine group (70% versus 4%).
-Renal function was also better preserved in the CNI group (57).
+The rate of complete or partial remission was significantly higher in the CNI group (55).
 Relapses are common after CNI withdrawal.
 Hence a minimum of 12 months duration is recommended in those that do respond to CNI therapy, with a taper subsequently.